 Elementary Middle School High School OSS up to 10 days.
-Confiscate OSS up to long-term OSS up to long-term substance.
-If illegal suspension.
-Confiscate suspension.
-Confiscate activity is implicated, law substance.
-If illegal substance.
-If illegal enforcement will be called. activity is implicated, law activity is implicated, law Intervention program may be enforcement will be called. enforcement will be called. required.
-Intervention program may be Intervention program may be required. required.
+Confiscate substance.
+If illegal activity is implicated, law OSS up to long-term suspension.
+Confiscate substance.
+If illegal OSS up to long-term suspension.
+Confiscate substance.
+If illegal enforcement will be called.
+Intervention program may be required. activity is implicated, law enforcement will be called.
+Intervention program may be activity is implicated, law enforcement will be called.
+Intervention program may be , oquii oui required. required.